What to wear in Paris? After flights and accommodations, this is one of the most frequent questions we hear.

 Men, women and children wear them in Paris in winter, spring, summer and fall.We want you to look (and feel!) like a Paris Insider, not like a tourist.
 So we highly recommend packing a scarf or two, whatever the season.

 You probably will end up buying some in Paris, but it's better to come prepared.
-So, here are some places to shop for simple scarves —
+So, here's where we like to shop online for beautifully-made scarves —

 The French have fallen hard for denim.
-That's right, what started our as rugged miners' gear is now high fashion on the streets of Paris.
+That's right, what started out as rugged miners' gear is now high fashion on the streets of Paris.

 Throw your soccer-mom jeans in the poubelle (garbage can) before you leave home.